Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL, CFB bowls and more

 QB Sam Darnold, Seattle Seahawks, 1.5 passing touchdowns - Higher (1.05x)

-Darnold has thrown for two or more touchdowns in two of his last three games and in eight games this season.
+Darnold has been red hot of late.
+He has thrown for two or more touchdowns in two of his last three games and in eight games this season.
 The SportsLine model projects 2.0 passing touchdowns, giving this a 4 out of 5 rating.
 Pick it at Underdog:

 RB Jonathan Taylor, Indianapolis Colts, 19.5 rushing attempts - Higher (1.03x)

-Taylor has carried 20 or more times in three of the past four games, including a 25-carry, 87-yard effort in an 18-16 loss at Seattle on Dec.
+Taylor has been a workhorse.
+He has carried 20 or more times in three of the past four games, including a 25-carry, 87-yard effort in an 18-16 loss at Seattle on Dec.
 14. The model is projecting 22.2 carries, giving this a 3 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

 QB Aaron Rodgers, Pittsburgh Steelers, 1.5 touchdown passes - Higher (1.28x)

-Rodgers has gone over his passing touchdowns line five times, maintaining an average of 2.3 passing touchdowns per game.
+Rodgers is having a solid season.
+He has gone over his passing touchdowns line five times, maintaining an average of 2.3 passing touchdowns per game.
 The model is projecting 1.7 touchdown passes, giving this a 4 out of 5 rating.
 Combine picks for a parlay on Underdog Fantasy for a potential payout of 8.72x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.